ggez/ggez/README.md

 * Filesystem abstraction that lets you load resources from folders or zip files
 * Hardware-accelerated rendering engine built on the `gfx-rs` graphics engine
 * Playing and loading .ogg, .wav and .flac files via the `rodio` crate
-* TTF font rendering with `rusttype`, as well as bitmap fonts.
+* TTF font rendering with `rusttype`, as well as bitmap fonts
 * Interface for handling keyboard and mouse events easily through callbacks
 * Config file for defining engine and game settings
-* Easy timing and FPS measurement functions.
+* Easy timing and FPS measurement functions

 ## Usage